Microglia As conTroller of braIn metaboLism During Aging

 • Myelin formation

-They also manage synapse homeostasis, including removing supernumerary synapses during development.
 These widely heterogeneous roles are supported by distinct subtypes—or states—of microglia, present in different regions of the brain and at different times during CNS development.

 Key Gene: Trem2

-In the last years, Triggering Receptor Expressed on Myeloid cells 2 (Trem2) emerged as a key gene that controls the microglial metabolic state, in addition to directing synapse elimination and shaping functional brain connectivity.
+In the last years, Triggering Receptor Expressed on Myeloid cells 2 (Trem2) emerged as a key gene which controls the microglial metabolic state, in addition to directing synapse elimination and shaping functional brain connectivity.

 Project Proposal

 In the present project, I propose that microglia, via Trem2, direct the genetic signature of specific subgroups of brain cells, shifting them toward specific metabolic and developmental patterns.
+I hypothesize that this mechanism is key for the control of metabolism in the hypothalamus, where the neuronal contingents orchestrating systemic energy homeostasis reside.

 Methodology